SNCFdevelopers/ApiSNCF/source/integration.rst

 Journeys
 ********

-This api commutes journeys.

-It will retrieve the next journeys from the selected public transport object.
+This endpoint allows you to retrieve the next journeys from the selected public transport object, returning a `journey`_ collection.

 To access the 'journey' api endpoint: `<https://api.sncf.com/v1/journeys?from={resource_id_1}&to={resource_id_2}&datetime={datetime}>`_ .